macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 75: March 6, 2019

+**Today's Progress**: #R4D75 A good developer must also take care of his body.
+Hitting the gym 4 times every week.
+Solved problems at #Hackerrank: "2D Array - DS", "Inheritance" & #Codewars: "Equal Sides Of An Array", "Sum of two lowest positive integers". #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 934 @ Codewars, 191590 @ Hackerrank - 9 hours of study.
+March and still unemployed :-( 1 finish React courses, 2.
+Do the FCC projects.
+Every goal gives me strength and confidence to pursue the next.

 ## Day 74: March 5, 2019

 **Today's Progress**: #R4D74 Creating a new website for a customer.
 Yes!
 Problems solved at #Hackerrank: "Divisible Sum Pairs", "HackerRank in a String!" & #Codewars: "Find The Parity Outlier", "Midpoint Sum". #100DaysOfCode #javascript #React #freeCodeCamp.